denten-books/plain-text/2-device.md

 For this reason, Socrates asks the young man to stop reciting the speech by heart in the beginning of the dialog.
-He wants Phaedrus to think for himself and not to merely regurgitate the thought of another---to stop being, in other words, a mere parrot or automaton.
-To truly understand something and to make a show of their comprehension, readers must do more than read: they must internalize.
+He wants Phaedrus to think for himself and not to merely regurgitate the thought of another---to stop performing, in other words, as a mere parrot would or an automaton.
+To truly understand something and to make a show of their comprehension, readers must do more than
+read: they must internalize, Plato suggests through Socrates.
 Much can go wrong in that process, but we expect for reading to ultimately leave an appropriate impression [*tupōn*] on the reader's mind.
 For understanding to take place, writing must produce "true," in the words of Descartes, feelings and appetites.
 But what is true, appropriate, or proper?
 What does type [*tupōn*] impress onto the soul?
 How does one ingest an inscription in way that leaves an appropriate trace?---these are the profound mysteries always present even in the most mundane acts of reading and writing.

 ## Thought Experiment II

-I propose now to view the Turing machine first within the broader tradition formalism and second as a specific response to a series of thought experiments proposed by Ludwig Wittgenstein in the 1930s at Cambridge, where Turing studied in his early career and later taught.[^ln1-timeline]
+I propose now to consider the Turing machine, which will come into view shortly, first within the broader tradition formalism and second as a specific response to a series of thought experiments proposed by Ludwig Wittgenstein in the 1930s at Cambridge, where Turing studied in his early career and later taught.[^ln1-timeline]

 Wittgenstein broached the problem of reading machines and comprehension in his *Blue and Brown Books* and *Philosophical Grammar* (all compiled in the early